YOUinjapan.net

 Facebook

-Mount Nakadake is one of the five main peaks of the area which is most generally known as Mount Aso, and it is also the area with the greater volcanic activity.
-The crater near the Nakadake continuously emits smoke and occasionally real volcanic eruptions.
-Whenever there are forecasts of too high amount of volcanic gases or risk of dangerous volcanic activity, the area is closed to tourists, so if you're planning a trip in this area it is good to check this page before you go (updated every morning, but only in Japanese).
+Mount Nakadake is one of the five main peaks of the area commonly known as Mount Aso and is also the most volcanically active.
+The crater near Mount Nakadake continuously emits fumes and occasionally experiences full volcanic eruptions.
+Whenever there are forecasts of high levels of volcanic gas or dangerous volcanic activity, the entire area or parts of it may be closed to tourists.
+If you are planning a hike, it is advisable to check this page, which provides real-time updates.

 Aso Volcano Museum